-The last day to drop this course with no "W" notation and still receive a tuition fee refund is July 4, 2013.
-Last day for registration/change of registration is July 4, 2013.
-The last day to withdraw from this course is August 14, 2013.
+The last day to drop this course with no "W" notation and still receive a tuition fee refund and the last day for registration/change of registration is Friday, July 4, 2014.
+The last day to withdraw from this course is August 14, 2014.